openstack-archive/fuel-docs/pages/about-fuel/0020-what-is-fuel.rst

-.. index:: What is Fuel?
+.. index:: What is Fuel

 .. _What_is_Fuel: